Alberta boating license

 Can I operate a boat without a boating license in Alberta?

-No, as of September 2009 all boaters are required to have the Pleasure Craft Operator Card in order to operate a powered watercraft.
+No, as of September 2009 all boaters are required to have a boating license in order to operate a powered watercraft.
 There is no grandfather clause or age exemption – this law applies to all boaters.
 Powered watercraft includes watercraft fitted with any size motor, even an electric trolling motor.

 Youth under 16 years of age may not operate boats with motors over certain horsepower limits unless someone 16 years of age or older is in the boat and directly supervising them.
 Youth under 16 years of age may not operate a personal watercraft (PWC) under any circumstances.